putnamn21/jquery-animate3d/README.md

 #### Perspective

-Pixel Value
+Number greater than 0.
+Default is 1000.
 - Sets the perspective on the element

 See w3s explanation - [Perspective](http://www.w3schools.com/cssref/css3_pr_perspective.asp)

 #### Distance

-number greater than 0
+Number greater than 0.
+Default is 50.
 - Distance controls the perceived space between layers

 #### Rotation

-Number between 0 and 1
+Number between 0 and 1.
+Default is 0.5.
 - Rotation controls how much the element is tilted during mouse over.
 If rotation is at 1 the element will tilt 90 degrees with the mouse at the edge of the element.

 #### StartX

-Number between -1 and 1
+Number between -1 and 1.
+Default is 0.
 - Sets the default view of the element tilted along the X axis

 #### StartY

-Number between -1 and 1
+Number between -1 and 1.
+Default is 0.
 - Sets the default view of the element tilted along the Y axis